xhyrom/discord-datamining/data/articles/normal/articles/4410647162263/content.md

     </li>
 </ul>
 <h1 id="h_01FDVJR8CGEYZ7N2F4CVMWGC3Y"><strong>How do I redeem the Nitro Promo on my Discord Account? </strong></h1>
-<p><span style="font-weight: 400;">Users who have not had an active Nitro subscription on their Discord accounts in the past 12 months are eligible to redeem this Nitro promotion.</span></p>
+<p><span id="docs-internal-guid-338e3ba1-7fff-8c03-ac2b-47db23f15bf3">Once you have saved the promo within Xbox, you'll now need to officially redeem this promo link on your Discord account (or share this code with a friend)! </span></p>
 <h2 id="h_01FDVJRGHBERYTX5A5YGCQHB8B">Eligibility for Redeeming the Nitro Trial</h2>
 <p><span id="docs-internal-guid-6093a721-7fff-1965-c1d4-549af743bb33">Users who have not had an active Nitro subscription on their Discord accounts in the past 12 months are eligible to redeem this Nitro promotion.</span></p>
+<p id="docs-internal-guid-eeecd1a3-7fff-2537-24e8-e5cb56a12729">Users who previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months are ineligible.</p>
+<p>If a user currently has a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on their account and you’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
 <h2 id="h_01FDVJRRQ3P805VFXE8X09E874">Step by Step Redeem Instructions</h2>
 <p><span style="font-weight: 400;">If you're eligible and ready to redeem this Nitro subscription on your own Discord account, you can follow these steps below to redeem the promo!</span></p>
 <h3>